Georg and Vera Leisner: Working life

 The Leisners travelled three times to the south of the Iberian Peninsula up to 1934 to study and document all megalithic tombs in Iberia.
 Initially they carried out their work without any financial support.
-While they received advice and moral support from Hugo Obermaier, who at the time was living in Madrid, and from Gero von Merhart at the University of Marburg, only the second and third journeys to Spain were funded by the forerunner of the German Research Foundation (DFG).
+While they received advice and moral support from Hugo Obermaier, who at the time was living in Madrid, and from Gero von Merhart at Marburg University, only the second and third journeys to Spain were funded by the forerunner of the German Research Foundation (DFG).
 Initially working in southern Spain, they began systematic mapping of the megalithic tombs of Andalusia.
 In the process they also met the most important contemporary specialists on the Neolithic of the Iberian Peninsula.
 They made contact with the Belgian-Spanish archaeologist Luis Siret y Cels and with the ailing British archaeologist George Edward Bonsor Saint Martin whose widow subsequently gave them access to his records.
 While working in Portugal they met with the Portuguese archaeologist José Leite de Vasconcelos, who had also been working in Galicia.

 Fieldwork in southern Spain was followed in 1932 by research in northwestern Spain and in Portugal.
 Here they found that the results of earlier excavations remained unpublished and plans of the tombs were missing.
 In the couple's travels over many years they visited the sites of megalithic graves, drew new plans and discovered many hundreds of sites that had been completely unknown.
 With limited resources they had to rely on their network of contacts to provide local connections and logistical support and accommodation for the numerous journeys made by train, bus, car, horse wagon, donkey, mule, bicycle or on foot.

 With the outbreak of the Spanish Civil War they were forced to return to Germany, where they produced the first volume, "The South," of the planned work, "The Megalithic Tombs of the Iberian Peninsula" (Die Megalithgräber der Iberischen Halbinsel), which was published in the middle of World War II.
 It covered the Spanish provinces of Guadalajara, Teruel, Valencia, Murcia, Almeria, Granada, Malaga, Cordoba, Seville, Cadiz and Huelva as well as the Portuguese region of the Algarve.
 Its impact was initially limited due to the fact that it was in German, there were distribution constraints and many copies were lost at the end of the war.